phlipper/chef-monit/README.md

 # USAGE

-This cookbook installs denyhosts if not present and pulls updates if it is installed on the system.
+This cookbook installs monit if not present and pulls updates if it is installed on the system.

 # LICENSE and AUTHOR: